brown-ccv/react-volume-viewer/README.md

 ### COLOR_MAPS

 `COLOR_MAPS` is an object containing some example colormaps.
-Any/all of the color maps can be imported into your project and passed into `model.colorMaps` array for each individual model.
+Any/all of the color maps can be imported into your project and passed into `[model].colorMaps`.

 | Name      | Image |
 |:-:        |:-:    |